 - Romance NZ style, beach fish n chips / ice creams

 The main street runs down to the ferry terminal.
-The first point of interest is the elegant Edwardian hotel, the Esplanade (1901) The hotelis an outstanding landmark of Edwardian elegance where pampering, seaside views, afternoon tea rituals and a day at the beach are part and parcel of the hotel’s charm.
-The hotel exterior is modelled on the resort hotels of the English seaside towns of Brighton and Blackpool, The Esplanade Hotel is modelled after the United Kingdom, Bristol Esplanade Hotel.
+The first point of interest is the elegant Edwardian hotel, the Esplanade (1901).
+The hotelis an outstanding landmark of Edwardian elegance where pampering, seaside views, afternoon tea rituals and a day at the beach are part and parcel of the hotel’s charm.
+The hotel exterior is modelled on the resort hotels of the English seaside towns of Brighton and Blackpool.
 Pop into the entrance and check out the rooms with its nooks adroitly fitted into the corner site.
 During your walks keep an eye out for street art.
 Davenport is the scene for a growing number of outdoor art displays.
 Check in travel pack information for the art trail information.

 Originally, the park was home to a small naval unit with barracks, ship repair workshops and stores for gunpowder and later torpedoes.
 Today a large commemorative flagstaff and plaque can be seen near the waterfront acknowledging Windsor Reserve’s connections with the New Zealand Navy.